Zero waste means reducing what we trash in landfills and incinerators to zero.

 - Effective policies, regulations, incentives, and financing structures to support these systems.

 Adopting a zero waste approach to resource management is critical to the future of our planet.
-GAIA's Zero Waste for Zero Warming campaign is grounded in the idea that zero waste is a real climate solution that addresses the root causes of global warming.
+GAIA's blog Zero Waste World is grounded in the idea that zero waste is a real climate solution that addresses some of the root causes of global warming.

 Be sure to check out GAIA's On the Road to Zero Waste: Successes and Lessons from Around the World, a collection of nine case studies that describe how communities around the world have implemented zero waste practices.